Hear the Maryland Crunch!

 - Encourage your local schools to serve school breakfast as part of the school day.
 Read more about this research-based strategy.

-- See if your local schools are eligible to use Community Eligibility to become a Hunger-Free School.
-See this list of eligible schools (pdf).
+- See if your local schools are eligible to use community eligibility to become a Hunger-Free School.
+Follow this link to more information, including a list of eligible schools.

 Hear the Maryland Crunch In the News